mdesai005/csm-natd/articles/csm-natd/README.md

 ***Note:*** This document is best viewed by clicking on this [github.io link](https://sblack4.github.io/learning-library/articles/solution-engineering-natd/)

 ## The Role
-Solutions Engineering is more BREADTH than depth.
-You take the products that is already been built - extend it with your coding skills and integrate it with other products thereby building a “SOLUTION”. **This is primarily a technical job** with client interactions (60-70% technical, 40-30% communication/business).
+Solution Engineering and Cloud Customer Success is more BREADTH than depth.
+You take products that have already been built - leverage those along with your coding or solution architecture skills and integrate them with other products thereby building a “SOLUTION”. **This is a role within Oracle's Solution Engineering organization and requires technical skills**, in addition to soft skills that are critical to building trusted customer relationships.

 For a successful solution engineer - you need the following traits
 * Solution Engineering is more BREADTH than depth.
-You take the products that is already been built - extend it with your coding skills and integrate it with other products thereby building a “SOLUTION”.
+You take the products that have already been built - extend it with your coding skills and integrate it with other products thereby building a “SOLUTION”.
 This is primarily a technical job with client interactions (60-70% technical, 40-30% communication/business).
-* Good communication skills - you don’t build solutions for yourself -you build it for customers and REAL world!
+* Good communication skills - you don’t build solutions for yourself - you build it for customers and REAL world!
-* Desire to push yourself to understand a little of lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or file parsing).
+* Desire to push yourself to understand a little of a lot of things (you may touch upon Machine Learning, Analytics and at the same time core database or file parsing).
 This is probably the most critical -do you have the drive and motivation to learn a lot!!
-* Working under tight deadlines - our projects can be 2-6-week bursts.
+* Working under tight deadlines - our enterprise customers demand quick responses and problem resolution.

 ## Interview Schedule